-Behaviours and actions that demonstrate good governance Demonstration of good governance in practice Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Risk management practice embedded in business planning and performance management processe Corporate, Strategic and Operational risk registers, programme and project risk registers, and partn registers developed.
+Behaviours and actions that demonstrate good governance Demonstration of good governance in practice 1 Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Risk management practice embedded in business planning and performance management processe Corporate, Strategic and Operational risk registers, programme and project risk registers, and partn registers developed.
 Committee Report templates include a section on implications covering risks and mitigations.
-Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Risk Management Policy and Strategy scrutinised by Audit and Scrutiny Committee and then approved by the Risk Management Annual Report to enable Audit and Scrutiny Committee to evaluate effectiveness of management Plan includes management engagement and more consistent application across service areas.
-Ensuring that responsibilities for managing individual risks are clearly allocated Risk Management Policy sets out Roles and Responsibilities to manage risks effectively.
-Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Ensuring that responsibilities for managing individual risks are
+2 Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Risk Management Policy and Strategy scrutinised by Audit and Scrutiny Committee and then approved by the Risk Management Annual Report to enable Audit and Scrutiny Committee to evaluate effectiveness of manage Improvement Plan includes management engagement and more consistent application across service areas.
+3 Ensuring that responsibilities for managing individual risks are clearly allocated Risk Management Policy sets out Roles and Responsibilities to manage risks effectively.